gowachin/DiveR/README.md

 # MN90

-R package and shiny application for dive planification tools.
+R package for dive planification tools.
 It contains functions and methods to represent dive curves, desaturation time and gas consumption.
 At this day, only mn90 tables models are coded for single, consecutive or successive dives.
 This mean all profile are square ones and only maximum depth and dive time are used to compute desaturation.

 The shiny application is not yet in production.

 Future parts are work in progress, like more precise planification setup with different depths and time input.
-Desaturation planification with other models are also planned along with maybe other gas than air supported for consumption
+Desaturation planification with other models are also planned along with maybe other gas than air supported for consumption.

 Intended to be used by french dive student, traduction of the lexic is on it's way.
-For this part the shiny app is written in english with french translation possible in settings.

 <!--
 ## Installation